tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 Today we start doing data science with large lists... and we use the full list of Brandeis courses during the 21-22 academic year...
+We also show how to use the numpy and matplotlib libraries for creating visualizations.

+**Zybook Homework due Tomorrow:**
+Read __Zybook Chapter 12: Files__ of the Zybook and complete all of the exercises and labs in Chapter 12.
+Submit a reflection about what you learned on the MLA app.

 ### Additional Notes:
 * none